aquasecurity/tracee/docs/docs/traceectl/usage.md

 ### 2. **Build and Install**

-   Compile and install TraceeCtl using the following commands:
+   Compile and install traceectl using the following commands:

    ``` bash
    go build
    ```

-## Configuring Tracee for TraceeCtl
+## Configuring Tracee for traceectl

-To use TraceeCtl effectively, you need to configure Tracee so that it can communicate with TraceeCtl over a Unix socket.
+To use traceectl effectively, you need to configure Tracee so that it can communicate with traceectl over a Unix socket.
 This can be done by running Tracee with the correct gRPC settings:

 ### 1. **Run Tracee with gRPC Unix Socket**